-In particular, if you work with young, interested and ready-to-work talents, you do not have to encourage or arouse energy.
-Their job is rather to channel the existing energy and guide it in the right ways.
-Because the motivation "Save the world" is present in many young employees, it is often used only in many organizations or for reasons of convenience to the bearable "normal size" together.
+In particular, if you work with young, interested and ready-to-use talents, you don't have to promote or awaken energy.
+Rather, it is their job to channel the existing energy and guide it in the right ways.
+Because the motivation "save the world" is present in many young employees, it is only often not used in many organizations or, for reasons of convenience, is reduced to the tolerable "normal size".

 What many managers miss out on is how you send your employees the message that their own ideas and approaches are neither desired nor asked.
 The result: Demotivation.
 Instead, motivate by your own model, by keeping your own conviction that the world is changeable and by showing the high potentials how it goes.

 Rule no. 5: You can do everything, but not everything.

 "Give me that, I'll do it myself quickly!"
 Or, to put it in Herbert von Karajan's words: if you want to lead an orchestra, you have to let others play.
 For many managers, the real challenge is to understand that leading means letting go.
 If you have built up the team, the area or even the whole company yourself, it is of course difficult to hand over tasks.

 But for the benefit of your employees, you should only do some selected things yourself.
 And then never on your own: Use activities that your employees have not yet mastered, always and unquestionably as a training opportunity by working together the employee together with the employee.